In Formula One, Crashing Isn’t Cheap

 Mattia Binotto, Team Principal of Scuderia Ferrari

-Binotto’s suggestion may seem like a cut and dry solution at first.
-Team A causes an accident where both Team A and Team B to crash.
-Team A pays for the damages for both teams, and Team B doesn’t pay anything.
-However, like many things in Formula One, there is a lot of grey area to be considered.
+Binotto’s suggestion may seem like a cut-and-dry solution at first.
+Team A causes an accident where both Team A and Team B crash.
+Team A pays for the damages for both teams, and Team B doesn’t pay a cent.
+However, like many things in motorsport, there’s a lot of grey area to swim through.

-An important aspect to look at is how this proposed change in the regulations would impact the on-track product of Formula One.
-It would surely satisfy certain teams like Red Bull and Ferrari, providing a seemingly fair method of dealing with these incidents from a financial point of view.
-However, it may also have a negative impact.
-For arguments sake, it could be claimed that such a change would cause drivers to be more cautious when fighting for positions on-track, eliminating many of the close battles that fans want more of on Sundays.
+An important aspect to look at is how this proposed change in the regulations would impact the on-track product.
+It would surely satisfy Red Bull and Ferrari, providing a seemingly fair method of dealing with these incidents from a financial point of view.
+However, it may have an unintended negative impact.
+For argument’s sake, it could be claimed that such a change would cause drivers to be more cautious when fighting for positions on-track, eliminating many of the riveting battles that fans yearn for on Sundays.

-I certainly acknowledge that this is a tricky situation for the FIA - Formula One’s governing body - to be stuck with.
+I certainly acknowledge that this is a difficult situation for the FIA—Formula One’s governing body—to be stuck with.
 In the name of fair play, a team shouldn't incur a penalty when fitting replacement parts in many of these cases.
-However, motorsport isn’t always fair in every single aspect, and while it would be nice to see a change to this rule, I’m sure the FIA considers the situation as one that doesn’t have a simple fix.
+However, motorsport isn’t always fair, and while it would be nice to see a change to this rule, I’m sure the FIA considers the situation as one that there is no simple solution for.

-The cost cap could in theory be expanded to accommodate for the costs associated with these incidents, but in my mind, teams should still have to pay their own bills.
-It’s the cost of competition, and fans don’t deserve to see a decrease of on-track action because drivers are too busy thinking of potential repair bills.
-What’s more, we need to consider the impact this change would have on the smaller, privately run customer teams, those without steady financial backing from large manufacturers like Mercedes or Ferrari.
-If a customer team like Haas or Williams caused a collision like the one we saw in Hungary, could they survive the rest of the season after paying for everyone’s damages?
+The cost cap could, in theory, be expanded to accommodate for the costs associated with these incidents, but in my mind, teams should still have to pay their own bills.
+It’s the cost of competition, and fans don’t deserve to see a decrease of on-track action because drivers are too busy thinking of repair invoices.
+What’s more, we need to consider the impact this change would have on smaller, privately run customer teams, those without steady financial backing from large manufacturers like Mercedes or Ferrari.
+If a customer outfit like Haas or Williams caused a collision like the one we saw in Hungary, could they survive the rest of the season after paying for the damages?
 It would certainly put them into financial trouble over time, forcing them to tiptoe through every grand prix weekend until the end of the season.
 These teams are already having to make every dollar count as it is, so any further strain could see them fold while discouraging other new entrants from chasing their Formula One dream.

 Perhaps there is a middle ground?
 A happy medium where the guilty team chips in partially, but not fully for repair costs in these cases?
 This seems more logical to me than having them cover the entire bill, but it also leads to other questions like how that partial value is determined.
-And beyond that is what could be an even more contentious arguement, which is how “fault” is ultimately defined in each scenario.
+And beyond that lies what is an even more contentious argument, which is how “fault” is ultimately defined in each scenario.

-At the end of the day, this is not what racing is about to me, and I think many motorsport fans would agree.
-The FIA has made strides towards increasing on-track battles next year by changing the aerodynamic design of the 2022 cars, making them (hopefully) more conducive to racing in closer proximity to each other.
-It would be a shame to see them undo those efforts by forcing their drivers to reign in their natural instincts on-track out of fears of sending their team a huge repair bill.
+To me, this isn’t what racing should be about, and I think many fans would agree.
+The FIA has made strides towards increasing on-track battles next year by changing the aerodynamic design of the 2022 cars, with hopes of making them more conducive to racing in closer proximity to each other.
+To see them undo those efforts by forcing drivers to reign in their natural instincts out of fears of sending their boss a huge repair bill would be, to me, a real shame.